isaac-sim/OmniIsaacGymEnvs/README.md

 ### Isaac Sim Automator

-Cloud instances for AWS, Azure, or GCP can be setup using [IsaacSim Automator](https://github.com/NVIDIA-Omniverse/IsaacSim-Automator/tree/main#omniverse-isaac-gym).
+Cloud instances for AWS, Azure, or GCP can be setup using [Isaac Automator](https://github.com/isaac-sim/Isaac-Automator?tab=readme-ov-file#omniverse-isaac-gym-environments).

 ## Livestream